 These policies provide general guidance in the management of the 3CE's fiscal affairs and are to be used by all 3CE employees to meet their obligation to operate in a financially prudent manner.
-The Recommended Budget adheres to these policies.
+The Recommended Budget is developed in accordance with this framework.